Bathurst is Australia’s oldest inland urban centre and a surprise package for the first-time visitor.

 Need to know

-Base yourself: City centre — or look for a country B&B or farmstay
+Base yourself: City centre, country B&B or farmstay

 Best breakfasts: Keppel Street, George Street